 For this reason, Rabbi Ari Naveh of the U of I's Hillel Center recited a prayer for the dead at which the names and ages of the 36 migrants who have died in ICE and border patrol detention were read, along with the names of the 12 Jews and 2 bystanders killed in Pittsburgh, Poway, and Halle.
 Following tradition, stones were then placed on the placards bearing their names.
 The shofar was then blown as a call to justice.

-Added Ore, “Our congressman, Rodney Davis, has the power to influence the book of life for Jews, immigrants, Muslims, African Americans, LGBTQ, and Native Americans.
+Added Diane, “Our congressman, Rodney Davis, has the power to influence the book of life for Jews, immigrants, Muslims, African Americans, LGBTQ, and Native Americans.
 His enthusiasm for funding the cruelty and inhumanity happening at the border is a stain on his soul that will be hard to erase.
 His refusal to use the power of his office to denounce white nationalism is a further stain.
 We call on him to publicly ask forgiveness for condoning such cruelty and hatred by not speaking out forcefully against it.”

 Watch the live stream of the rally here